scottyab/rootbeer/README.md

  If you dig this, you might like:

  * Tim Strazzere's [Anti emulator checks](https://github.com/strazzere/anti-emulator/) project
- * Scott Alexander-Bown's SafetyNet Helper library - coupled with server side valdiation this is one of the best root detection approaches
+ * Scott Alexander-Bown's SafetyNet Helper library - coupled with server side validation this is one of the best root detection approaches

 #Licence